 Tips 10: Tomato Pests in Florida

-You can use some organic, biological or chemical treatments to control insect damage.
-Besides, you may also apply cultural control and invite some natural predators in your garden to control these harmful insects and pests.
+You can use some organic, biological, or chemical treatments to control insect damage.
+You may also apply cultural control and invite some natural predators in your garden to control these harmful insects and pests.

-- Create large holes on leaves and extreme leaves falling.
+- Create large holes in leaves and extreme leaves falling.

 - Till the garden soil at the beginning and end of the season to kill the larvae of the moths.

 - Pinch off the eggs of moths on tomato leaves.
 You can find them in late spring; adult moths produce eggs on the backside of leaves.